mohkale/mohkale.gitlab.io/src/content/posts/tech/2020-08-20-using-fzf-instead-of-dmenu/index.md

 ---
 title: Using fzf as a dmenu Replacement
+meta:
-display_title: Using fzf Instead of dmenu
+  title: {"display": "Using fzf Instead of dmenu"}
+  post: true
+  comments: true
+  anchor_links: true

 tags:
   - fundamentals